Premier League clubs may face gambling sponsor shirt ban

 Premier League clubs could face a ban on having gambling sponsors on their shirts after the proposal was included in a draft white paper, sources have told BBC Sport.

-Half of the Premier League's 20 teams have betting firms on their shirts., with the government set to update gambling laws next month.
+Half of the Premier League's 20 teams have betting firms on their shirts, with the government set to update gambling laws next month.

 Campaigners have welcomed the idea, but believe a ban would be "incoherent" if not also applicable to teams in the English Football League and for other adverts.